-- 47 There are three Council officers who have statutory appointments the Chief Executive's role as the Head of Paid Service, the Director of Finance's role as the Section 151 Officer and the solicitor for the Council as the Monitoring Officer. - 48 Management Board comprises the three statutory appointments above, plus the Director of Community and Environmental Services, the Director of Finance and the Heads of Service (including those in shared service functions). - 49 The Council keeps residents and stakeholders informed of its progress through 'Three Rivers Time' published three times a year.
+- 48. There are three Council officers who have statutory appointments the Chief Executive's role as the Head of Paid Service, the Director of Finance's role as the Section 151 Officer and the Solicitor for the Council as the Monitoring Officer. - 49.
+Senior Leadership Team (SLT) comprises the Chief Executive, the Director of Community and Environmental Services, the Shared Director of Finance and the Solicitor for the Council.
+Corporate Management Team comprises SLT and Heads of Service. - 50.
+The Council keeps residents and stakeholders informed of its progress through the website and via social media platforms.